mariovida/hospital-management/README.md

 - **Billing and Invoicing:** Streamline the billing process with features for generating invoices and tracking payments.

+- **Reporting:** Generate reports to gain insights into various aspects of hospital management.

 ## Available Scripts

 In the project directory, you can run: